AskaoAhmedSaad/imagick-aspect-container-fitting/README.md

 		$new_height = $new_width * $image_height/$image_width;
 	}
 ```
-- If the width difference is positive and height difference is negative use container height as the new height and adjust the new width to image_width/image_height ratio
+- <b>TestCase 3 : <b> If the width difference is positive and height difference is negative use container height as the new height and adjust the new width to image_width/image_height ratio
 ```
 	elseif($width_difference > 0 && $height_difference < 0)
 	{